 2. “No More, No Less.”
 We will work as hard as needed for each client, without adding needless work just to raise fees.
 Our mantra is not “Bill, bill, bill” but rather “Serve, serve, serve.”

 3. Justice is Blind.
-We will work for the best resolution for each individual client, regardless of his or her income, race, gender, lifestyle, class, or familiarity with the legal system.
+We will work for the best resolution for each individual client, regardless of his or her income, race, gender, idenity, orientation, class, or familiarity with the legal system.

 4. Raise the Bar.
 The ethics rules set out by the State Bar are just a minimum guideline for the proper treatment of clients, adversarial counsel, the community, and the courts.